sasjs/server.sasjs.io/docs/storedprograms.md

 The following variables are "special":

+#### _PROGRAM
-* `_PROGRAM` - this is a required input, and will point to the Stored Program location in SASjs Drive.
+This is a required input, and will point to the Stored Program location in SASjs Drive.
+The extension may be omitted, subject to the behaviour in the [RUN_TIMES](/settings/#RUN_TIMES) setting.

+#### _DEBUG
-* `_DEBUG` - setting this to 131 or greater will result in the log being returned, and the following line added to the start of the program:  `options mprint;`
+Setting this to 131 or greater will result in the log being returned, and the following line added to the start of the program:  `options mprint;`.
+The resulting output behaviour of SASjs server will depend on the http method:

+* GET request:  Setting debug will result in a Content-Type header of 'text/plain', and the log will be streamed in the response body.
+* POST request: The log will be returned in the `log` attribute of the response JSON object.

 ### Input Files